 It’s not easy being green.
 Vegetarians on Passover have it pretty rough, especially Ashkenazim who can’t eat beans or tofu.
-I can’t even imagine menu planning for vegans who don’t eat eggs!
+It's even more difficult for vegans who don’t eat eggs!

 Grilled, stuffed, dusted with matzo meal and fried, eggplant can be a hearty main that is perfect with marinara sauce and can easily become the centerpiece of a Yom Tov meal.
 Remember to use kosher salt to remove excess moisture and bitterness then rinse and dry before preparing to cook or roast, read our Guide to Eggplants for more tips.

-In my recent interview with Aviva Kanoff, author of the No Potato Passover Cookbook, I was reminded of this amazing pasta like squash.
+Don't you love how much spaghetti squash is like its namesake.
 Just scrape out the thin strands, sauté with herbs, cover in tomato sauce or mix with pesto for an easy entrée or side.

-Mushroom Primavera with Spagehtti Squash (leave out the cheese for vegan)
+Spaghetti Squash Puttanesca (leave out the cheese for vegan)

 What are some of your favorite Passover vegetarian and/or vegan recipes?